Poincar\'e type inequality for hypersurfaces and rigidity results: Rigidity of self-similar solutions to curvature flows

 then $M$ satisfies

 (assuming $c\neq 0$).
-The classification of which hypersurfaces satisfy \eqref{eq-equiv} will depend on the ambient space we are considering.
+The classification of hypersurfaces satisfying \eqref{eq-equiv} depends on the ambient space we are considering.
 In the space form $\Q_c^{m+1}$, for example, by using the results in \cite{DT} and \eqref{eq-equiv}, we can conclude that $M$ is totally geodesic if $\alpha>0$ and that the hypersurface does not exist if $\alpha<0$. \end{remark}